-- · occupationally acquired HIV and - occupationally acquired hepatitis B or C under all policies issued by us is \$2,000,000.
+- occupationally acquired HIV or - occupationally acquired hepatitis B or C.

+The maximum combined amount we will pay for either covered event under all policies issued by us is \$2,000,000.
 This does not include any TPD benefits or monthly benefit in respect of the life insured.

-A benefit will not be payable if:
+A benefit will not be payable for either covered event if:

-- HIV, hepatitis B and hepatitis C is contracted by any other means - a medical cure is found for Acquired Immune Deficiency Syndrome (AIDS) or the effects of the HIV virus, hepatitis B or hepatitis C (as applicable) or in the event of a treatment being developed and approved which makes these viruses inactive and non-infectious - the life insured elects not to take an available medical treatment which results in the prevention of hepatitis B or hepatitis C prior to making a claim.
+- infection is acquired by any other means including sexual activity or recreational intravenous drug use - a medical cure is found for Acquired Immune Deficiency Syndrome (AIDS) or the effects of the HIV virus or for hepatitis B or hepatitis C (as applicable) - a treatment is developed and approved which makes the HIV virus inactive and non-infectious (for the event occupationally acquired HIV) - the life insured elected not to take an available medical treatment which results in the prevention of infection with hepatitis B or hepatitis C or the cure of hepatitis C, prior to making a claim (for the event occupationally acquired hepatitis B or C).